 Fancy staying somewhere a bit different?
-Well, full steam ahead to this refurbished railway carriage owned by our good friends, local grape growers Andrew and Katrina Toomey.
+Well, full steam ahead!
+To this refurbished railway carriage owned by our good friends: local grape growers Andrew and Katrina Toomey.
 This quirky B&B for two is situated within Miners Ridge Wines, in the foothills of the Grampians.
-It’s also something of a Tardis, with the interior easily housing a king-size bed, kitchenette and bathroom, plus a deck to sit outside and enjoy the view over the vines.
+The Miners Ridge railway carriage is also something of a Tardis.
+The interior easily housing a king-size bed, a kitchenette and a bathroom.
+Enjoy sitting outside on the deck to enjoy view the vines.

 Hounds Run Vineyard Tiny House

-Another little gem for one or two people, this property is owned and run by Best’s cellar-door manager, Lucy and her partner, Hadyn.
+This is another little gem for one or two people.
+This property is owned and run by Best’s brand manager, Lucy and her partner, Hadyn.
 Set among the vineyards, and only 10km from Great Western, their Tiny House packs in a bedroom with queen-size bed, kitchenette, and bathroom with shower, with all the mod cons for a comfortable stay, including air conditioning and gas heating.
 It’s completely off grid and very private.

 Wanderlust Glamping at Seppelt

 Our neighbours at Seppelt also play host to Lisa and Tom’s Wanderlust luxury camping experience – guests have the choice of 4m or 5m bell tents, or a couple of vintage caravans (called Clementine and Delilah).
-Set among the vines, each is kitted out for a camping experience like no other, and you can choose from a variety of food and beverage options, too.
+Set among the vines, each is kitted out for a camping experience like no other.
+You can choose from a variety of food and beverage options too.

 Hounds Run Vineyard Tiny House